Scoutydren/Scoutydren/README.md

 I'm Rachel.
 I'm currently a senior and masters student at University of Pennsylvania studying Computer Science with a focus on Computer Graphcis.
 My interests range from computing, physics to 3D graphics and I'm pursuing a technical path in computer graphics and interactive technologies.
-She's familiar with most modern graphics backend APIs and have project experience with parallel programming, rendering and physically based simulation.
+I'm familiar with most modern graphics backend APIs and have project experience with parallel programming, rendering and physically based simulation.

 Eager to learn and always motivated for tackling new challenges.